-It’s not unusual for middle- and high-school students to discourage their parents from coming to school, but parent involvement is important to your teenager’s academic success.
+Don’t take it personally: unlike your elementary schooler who might be thrilled you come along to the school field trip, it’s the norm for middle- and high-school students to discourage their parents from coming to school.
+But parent involvement is important to your teenager’s academic success.
 Studies show that parent involvement is linked to achievement in the upper grades, just as it is in elementary school.

 Your middle-school student is likely to be moving from learning in a self-contained classroom with one set of classmates and a teacher to a setting in which there are more teachers, many more students and higher performance expectations.
 In addition, your child is going through the physical changes that make adolescence an exciting and bewildering time.
 She needs your support at home and at school.
 Here’s how you can help:

-Read all information on school policies and curriculum carefully.
+Read the information on school policies and curriculum.

-Subscribe to the school email newsletter or join a school-to-parent or parent-to-parent network.
+Make sure you are subscribed to the school email newsletter or join a parent-to-parent network.

 Help your child turn her anxieties into positive action.